Mark Davis (basketball, born 1960)

-Mark Davis (born December 23, 1960) is an American-Australian former professional basketball player.
+Mark Anthony Davis (born 23 December 1960) is an American-Australian former professional basketball player.
 He most notably played in the National Basketball League for the Adelaide 36ers between 1985 and 2001, gaining the nickname of "The Chairman of the Boards" for his record-breaking rebounding achievements.

 Born in Philadelphia, Pennsylvania, Davis became an Australian citizen in 1992.

 College career

-Davis began his college basketball career playing for the Temple Owls.
-He spent his final two seasons with the St. Augustine's Falcons.
+Davis spent two seasons with the St. Augustine's Falcons.
 In his senior season in 1982–83, he averaged 20.5 points per game.

 Professional career

 Davis' first professional gig came in 1984, playing for Hamilton in the New Zealand NBL.
 There, he was named rebounding champion.
 He then spent the 1984–85 season playing in Mexico for Dorados de Chihuahua where he helped the team win the championship.